Rock of Gibraltar: Geology

-Predominantly of shale, the Catalan Bay Shale Formation also contains thick units composed of either brown calcareous sandstone, soft shaly sandstone interbedded with bluish-black limestone, and interlayered greenish-gray marls and dark gray cherts.
+Predominantly of shale, the Catalan Bay Shale Formation also contains thick units composed of either brown calcareous sandstone, soft shaly sandstone interbedded with bluish-black limestone, and interlayered greenish-gray marls and dark grey cherts.
 The Catalan Bay Shale Formation contains unidentifiable echinoid spines and belemnite fragments and infrequent Early Jurassic (Middle Lias) ammonites.

 The Gibraltar limestone consists of greyish-white or pale-gray compact, and sometime finely crystalline, medium to thick bedded limestones and dolomites that locally contain chert seams.
-This formation comprises about three quarters of the Rock of Gibraltar.
+This formation comprises about three-quarters of the Rock of Gibraltar.
 Geologists have found various poorly preserved and badly eroded and rolled marine fossils within it.
 The fossils found in the Gibraltar limestone include various brachiopods, corals, echinoid fragments, gastropods, pelecypods, and stromatolites.
 These fossils indicate an Early Jurassic age (Lower Lias) for the deposition of the Gibraltar limestone.

 The Little Bay and Dockyard shale formations form a very minor part of the Rock of Gibraltar.
 The Little Bay Shale Formation consists of dark bluish-gray, unfossiliferous shale, which is interbedded with thin layers of grit, mudstone, and limestone.
 It predates the Gibraltar limestone.
 The Dockyard Shale Formation is an undescribed variegated shale of unknown age that lies buried beneath the Gibraltar's dockyard and coastal protection structures.

-Although these geological formations were deposited during the early part of the Jurassic Period some 175-200million years ago, their current appearance is due to far more recent events of about 5 million years ago.
-When the African tectonic plate collided tightly with the Eurasian plate, the Mediterranean became a lake that, over the course of time, dried up during the Messinian salinity crisis.
+Although these geological formations were deposited during the early part of the Jurassic Period some 175–200 million years ago, their modern appearance is due to events of about 5 million years ago.
+When the African tectonic plate collided tightly with the Eurasian Plate, the Mediterranean became a lake that, over the course of time, dried up during the Messinian salinity crisis.
 The Atlantic Ocean then broke through the Strait of Gibraltar, and the resultant flooding created the Mediterranean Sea.
 The Rock forms part of the Betic Cordillera, a mountain range that dominates southeastern Iberia.
+The local geology of the region has been uplifting the rock at roughly 0.05 mm per year for the past 200,000 years (or a total uplift of around 10 m), and for at least 50,000 years before that had been uplifted by 0.33 mm per year for a combined uplift of about 26.5 m in the past 250,000 years.